yhoogstrate/segmentation-fold/README.md

 	boost library (-test)
 	boost library (-xml)

-In ubuntu you can install them very easily with the following command:
+In Ubuntu and Debian you can install these packages with the following command:

 	sudo apt-get install libboost-test-dev libboost-filesystem-dev

+In Arch linux you can install these packages with the folllowing command:

+	sudo pacman -S git cmake boost boost-libs

 ## Recommended packages ##